So, the primary purpose of pilgrimage is to be cleansed from one’s sins.

 “The reward of Hajj Mabrour is paradise.”

-Ok so all of our sins have been forgiven and all the negative energy has been neutralized.
+Ok so all of our sins have been forgiven and all the negative energy have been neutralized.
 But it is all so easy to commit new sins, to make new mistakes, in fact a lot more than before!?
 One can even end up indefinitely in hell despite going to hajj!

 Here we come to the second aspect or purpose of hajj: To activate new circuits in your brain with the new levels of comprehension enabled by this high potential energy, where your entire lifestyle will shift in alignment with the realities and principles of the afterlife.
 After this, worldly pursuits won’t appeal to you as they used to and you will no longer condone the necessities of the afterlife.
 You will live your life totally aligned with the realities of the life after death.
 Ambition, jealousy, gossiping, cheating, worldly desires and acquisitions that carry enormous negative energy will no longer appeal to you and you will naturally abstain from such sinful acts.